-In December 2007, we entered into an exclusive, worldwide license agreement with Merck KGaA to research, develop and commercialize products containing our TLR9 agonists for the treatment of cancer, excluding cancer vaccines.
-Under the terms of the agreement, in February 2008 Merck KGaA paid us a \$40.0 million upfront license fee in Euros of which we received \$39.7 million due to foreign currency exchange rates.
-Since entering this agreement, we have earned \$8.3 million in milestone payments of which we received \$8.1 million due to foreign currency exchange rates in effect at the time of payment and have been or are being reimbursed \$4.5 million for expenses related to the development of IMO-2055.
-Approximately \$4.1 million of the \$8.3 million in milestone revenue recorded in 2009 was received in 2010.
+Under the terms of our collaboration with Merck KGaA, in February 2008 Merck KGaA paid us a \$40.0 million upfront license fee in Euros of which we received \$39.7 million due to foreign currency exchange rates.
+Since entering this agreement, we have received approximately \$12.1 million in milestone payments and have been reimbursed \$4.5 million for expenses related to the development of EMD 1201081.